Skip to Questions and Objections List

 Such and such scripture says what you are saying is untrue!

-A common theme of never ending debate is when one person uses a scripture that may say one thing, but then another person uses a different scripture which seems to give a different view.
-Normally what we tend to do is keep quoting our supporting scriptures.
+A common theme in never-ending debates occurs when one person uses a scripture that seems to say one thing, but another person cites a different scripture that appears to give a different view.
+Typically, we just keep quoting our supporting scriptures back and forth.

-But this leads us only into frustration.
-Instead we need to lay down our arsenal and learn how to use it properly.
-The Bible will not contradict itself.
-So if we see two opposing views we need to ask ourselves how they work together.
+But this only leads to frustration.
+Instead, we need to lay down our arsenal and learn how to use it properly.
+The Bible will not contradict itself, so if we see two opposing views, we need to ask ourselves how they work together.

-Is it possible one of us is reading something into the scriptures that it doesn’t actually say?
-Is it possible that other foundational doctrines we believe are not true and thus force us to read other scriptures in a way to attempt to fit them in?
-I have often found that a misreading of scripture can cause this.
-A little lesson in how to understand what we read may be in order.
-For this kind of information please see unit 1:7 in this course.
+Is it possible that one of us is reading something into the scriptures that it doesn’t actually say?
+Could it be that other foundational doctrines we believe are not true, forcing us to interpret certain scriptures in a way that tries to make them fit?
+I’ve often found that misunderstanding scripture can lead to this.
+A little help in understanding what we read might be in order.
+For more on this, please see Unit 1:7 in this course.

 Return To List Top or Return To Study